joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 Note: These **files are not encrypted!** Treat the contents as credentials, which they are.

 #### Encrypt the credentials with Ansible Vault
+Encrypting the credentials enables storing them within the version control system along with the playbooks to retrieve and apply the policy to network devices using the suite of Ansible network modules.
 ```
 $ ansible-vault encrypt  KafkaConsumerPrivateKey.key --ask-vault
 New Vault password:
 Confirm New Vault password:
 Encryption successful
 ```
+Make a note of the password, it will later need be stored as a credential on Ansible Tower.

 #### Configure Ansible Tower
 Ansible Tower offers a GUI and API for configuration and management.
 Rather than document the Ansible Tower configuration using screen snapshots, the following uses tower-cli, a command line tool for Ansible Tower.
 It allows Tower commands to be run from the UNIX command line.

 ##### Install tower-cli